-A particularly instructive feature appears in the neutron-star-like configuration at high frequency ($R=6M$, $2M\omega=16$), where the differential cross section exhibits a pronounced rainbow-like enhancement around $\theta_r\simeq59.6^\circ$.
+A particularly instructive feature appears in the neutron star-like configuration at high frequency ($R=6M$, $2M\omega=16$), where the differential cross section exhibits a pronounced rainbow-like enhancement around $\theta_r\simeq59.6^\circ$.
 As discussed in Sec.~\ref{sec:results_debye}, this rainbow pattern is already largely contained in the $p=1$ Debye contribution.
-The CAM decomposition refines this statement by identifying the dominant pole content near $\theta_r$ : within the $p=1$ Regge--Debye pole sum, the broad-resonance family associated with the zeros of $c^{\rm in}$ provides the main contribution in the neighbourhood of the rainbow peak, whereas the surface-wave poles associated with the zeros of $\alpha^{\rm in}$ contribute more smoothly as a function of angle (see Fig.~\ref{fig:CAM_Debye_R6_2Mw16_Rainbow}).
+The CAM decomposition refines this statement by identifying the dominant pole content near $\theta_r$ : within the $p=1$ Regge-Debye pole sum, the broad-resonance family associated with the zeros of $c^{\rm in}$ provides the main contribution in the neighborhood of the rainbow peak, whereas the surface-wave poles associated with the zeros of $\alpha^{\rm in}$ contribute more smoothly as a function of angle (see Fig.~\ref{fig:CAM_Debye_R6_2Mw16_Rainbow}).
 By contrast, in the ultracompact regime ($R=2.26M$) the corresponding rainbow angle occurs beyond $\theta=180^\circ$, so that the forward/intermediate-angle spectra considered here do not display an analogous rainbow feature.